albin-karlsson/ttrpg-box-text/README.md

 ## Summary

 Introducing **TTRPG Boxer**, an innovative AI-driven text generator tailored for tabletop role-playing games.
-This tool is designed to assist Game Masters by processing voice inputs and building upon it to create rich, descriptive text narratives to captivate players.
+This tool is designed to assist Game Masters by processing voice input and building upon it to create rich, descriptive text narratives to captivate players.

 ## Background